- Code of Federal Regulations, Title 42 Public Health

 Mental Health Parity

 The Mental Health Parity and Addiction Equity Act of 2008 (MHPAEA) requires that Health First Colorado (Colorado's Medicaid program) members are offered behavioral health benefits equal to their medical/surgical benefits.
 MHPAEA applies to members covered by Medicaid Managed Care Organizations (MCOs), the Alternative Benefit Plan (ABP), and Children's Health Insurance Program (CHIP), known as Child Health Plan Plus (CHP+) in Colorado.
 While this rule applies to members being served through a Medicaid MCO, roughly 133,000 members in the state of Colorado, the state wants to ensure all Medicaid members have similar access to behavioral health and physical health benefits.
-A summary of Colorado's analysis, conducted by the Department, is found below.
+Find out more about parity and the Department's analysis process.

 Stakeholder, provider and member feedback and questions regarding the analysis report can be submitted using the form below.

 Note: Please do not include Protected Health Information such as your birth date, Health First Colorado ID, Child Health Plan Plus(CHP+) ID, social security number, or personal medical information in the form below.
 For more information on what is Protected Health Information, see our page on the Health Insurance Portability and Accountability Act (HIPAA).